tonylekhtman/DILBERT/README.md

 us O
 .
 O
 ```
 There are already directories for: rest, laptops and mams datasets.

+If you wish to evaluate on a new domain create a directory for your domain under `ae_files` directory with files formatted as the examples.

 ### 4. Run a training
 The `main.py` script runs the whole process.